chariskms/Compilers/README.md

 # Compilers

+Assignments for lesson: K31 Compilers (DI University of Athens)
+Includes:

-Implementation of a LL1 parser for a simple calculator and a translator to Java for a language for string operations.
-Semantic Check for MiniJava and Generating intermediate code from MiniJava to LLVM.
+- LL-parser: Implementation of a LL(1) parser for a simple calculator
+- Simple_translator_Java(LR-parser): A translator to Java for a language for string operations
+- Semantic_Check(MiniJava): MiniJava Static Checking (Semantic Analysis)
+- LLVM(MiniJava): Generating intermediate code (MiniJava -> LLVM)

+MiniJava grammar in BNF